|

 judgments we might make along the way.
 To deny - is a lie.
 We all judge.

 Question is will you "judge rightly".
-The acoustic guitar bed on this is a
+The acoustic guitar bed on this

 Larrivee L body guitar.